We Buy Silverware & Flatware

 Know Your Silverware Worth?
 There Should Be Any Of These Four Marks On Your Unique Piece

 Four Unique Hallmarks

-- The Markers Mark – The master silversmith that is responsible for the piece.
+- The Makers Mark – the master silversmith that is responsible for crafting the piece.

 - The Assayers Mark – The initials of the Assayer master as well as the date.

-- The Standard Silver Hallmark – Which varies from its region.
+- The Standard Silver Hallmark – Which varies from region to region.

-- The City Mark – Indicates the city the items were made in.
+- The City Mark – Which indicates the city the piece was made in.